BhawickJain/mark-react-proj--favourite-places/README.md

 ## Setup

 - Create a new React app on your machine called `favourite-places-react`.
-See instructions on React project setup.
-Make sure you set up with TypeScript not the JavaScript default.
-TODO: add link to instructions: "React project creation setup (w typescript)".
+See the following instructions on React project setup.
+Make sure you set up with TypeScript (and not the JavaScript default).
+[Guide to React project creation setup (with TypeScript)](https://www.notion.so/weareacademy/How-to-create-a-React-app-with-TypeScript-76643f84db564a69a04db9a0b6a2f2e7)

-- Publish the project repo to github.
-Call it `favourite-places-react`.
-TODO: add link to instructions: "publishing new project repo to github".
+- Publish the project repo on your github account.

 ## Exercises: